smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **INNER JOIN**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NULL markers are neither equal to nor not equal to each other.
-They are treated as **UNKOWN**.
+They are treated as **UNKNOWN**.
 This is best demonstrated by the below `INNER JOIN` statement, where NULL markers are not present in the result set.
 Note here we are looking for both equality and inequality on the Fruit column (and a `DISTINCT` is applied as well).

 ```sql
 SELECT  a.ID,